autostrap/bootstrap-scripts/README.md

 /var/log/initialize_instance.log.

-Its main task is to execute the bootstrapping stages found in both this repository's scripts.d/ subdirectory and (optionally) a project-config repository's scripts.d subdirectory.
+Its main task is to execute the bootstrapping stages found in both this repository's bootstrap.d/ subdirectory and (optionally) a project-config repository's bootstrap.d subdirectory.

-scripts.d
+bootstrap.d
 ---------

 This directory contains bootstrap stages to be executed by initialize_instance.